 I caught the collecting bug with the 1959 Topps series, but started with low expectations.
 Things have changed.

 A rare variation of Woodstock tickets, good for entry on opening day, Friday August 15th, and available only to those who responded to ads for the concert found in various magazines in the spring of 1969.

 BMX Magazines full of my idols and their awesome rides and the excitement that rich, vibrant, energetic colours and design that edgy youth sports magazines offer

 The idea of customizing my car (even though I really wanted a truck) was so tantalizing and these early car magazines really made it exciting

-These solid, oversized manuals brought much gravitas to the artwork and reading them was at least as much fun as using them.
+These solid, beautiful AD&D books and manuals brought much gravitas to the artwork, and simply reading them for their illustrations and gameplay details was just as much fun as using them as game guides.

 Sample of hundreds of cards finally being graded after 40 years and possibly for sale from the baseball, hockey, football, boxing, and a number of cards from non-sports categories, including Topps Civil War and Magic the Gathering collections